 Participants must commit to reading the focus article or data prior to the meeting and come prepared to participate.

-In 2019 the meetings run on a Tuesday 9:00-10:30 each week – usually in A/Prof Eacott’s office (G15, Morven Brown) or a nearby meeting room.
-The focus for Trimester 3 (Sept-Dec) is working through initial data from the High-impact leaders project.
+In 2020 the meetings run on a Tuesday 9:00-10:30 each week – usually in A/Prof Eacott’s office (G15, Morven Brown) or a nearby meeting room.
+The focus for Trimester 1 (Feb-April) is working through initial data from the High-impact leaders project.
+An overview of the seminars can be found here.

 While fluid in their nature, the following serves as a guide for seminar structure: